 Teenagers worry they are humanity's last generation: That's a pretty common plot thread in our own world, where lots of people yearn for normality while 2020 spirals further down the drain.
 Never underrate how the Walking Dead experience reflected (created?) a new sentimental strain of nihilism, crisscrossing high-fatality monstrosity with primal narratives of against-the-odds family struggle and mawkish misfit-community sweetness.

 The original series was also, once upon a time, astoundingly good at killing boring characters, while forcing other boring characters to become less boring by killing their own boring loved ones.
 Will the same thing happen here?
 I worry the whole content strategy evolution toward Civic Republic-y continuity has strangled the franchise's best instincts.
 It's too much world-building in a universe built on world-demolishing.
 Still, the World Beyond premiere fixes one major problem in the bloodiest way possible.
 And one blah character has a secret killtastic origin story so outrageous that I laughed my head off.
 World Beyond's short run could offer its own brutal appeal.
 It won't take long to see how much worse things get.
-C
+Grade: C